 Brain It On! – Physics Puzzles

-A great game with tough challenges that requires creative solutions and strategies using only basic drawing tools, to pass on to the next challenge!
+A great game with tough challenges that require creative solutions and strategies using only basic drawing tools, to pass on to the next challenge!
 Draw shapes to solve challenging physics puzzles.
-This game has been developed Aaron Lake, an indie game developer.
+This game has been developed by Aaron Lake, an indie game developer.
 This game will make you think of innovative ways to tackle a problem.